 .

-- If you have an ASN in the real Internet:
+- If you have an ASN on the real Internet:

 - You may choose to use your real, global ASN in DN42.
 Simply use your own ASN in this step.

-- When establishing a VPN connection, many people in DN42 use last 5 digits of your ASN as the port number.
-In this case your public ASN may collide with an internal ASN in DN42.
+- When establishing a VPN connection, many people in DN42 use the last 5 digits of your ASN as the port number.
+In this case, your public ASN may collide with an internal ASN in DN42.

 - If this happens, you need to talk to the other side, so you can connect to another port.